SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

   - Click on the bounding box whose ID we need to edit: a box with the track number will appear next to it.
   - Simply edit the correct ID there.

-- If there is a false positive crab:
+- If there is a false positive (something incorrectly detected as a crab):
+  - If it is tracked for a few (<= 2) frames only: delete the bounding box in those frames.
+  - If it is tracked for more than 2 frames: you cannot easily delete boxes in bulk, so we recommend to
     - Follow the steps above to edit the track ID, but instead delete it.
     - If you cannot delete it (we saw this happen in Firefox), edit the track ID to be `_` (underscore).

 #### 4.2 Notes: